-she's got grit is the proud recipient of a 2017 bronze telly award for outstanding web series!
+she's got grit is the proud recipient of a 2017 bronze telly award for outstanding web series and the local hero award for web series at the dc web fest!

 She’s Got Grit is an innovative video series about female athletes with disabilities who compete at the highest levels.